-The subject project is an existing 52-unit general-occupancy property offering one- and two-bedroom units, which operate under the Rural Development 515 (RD 515) program.
-None of the subject units operate with Rental Assistance (RA).
-The subject project is 100.0% occupied and maintains a one-household waiting list.
-Tenants of the subject units require tenants to pay rents between the basic and market rents under the RD 515 program, though the subject project does accept Housing Choice Vouchers.
+The subject project is an existing 57-unit senior (age 62+) property offering one- and two-bedroom units, which operate under the Rural Development 515 (RD 515) program.
+A total of 52 subject units operate with Rental Assistance (RA).
+The subject project is 100.0% occupied and maintains a 12-household waiting list.
+Tenants of the non-assisted subject units require tenants to pay rents between the basic and market rents under the RD 515 program, while the units with Rental Assistance require residents to pay 30% of their income towards rent.
 Currently, none of the subject units are occupied by Voucher holders.
-Based on our review of the current tenant rent roll for the subject project, it was determined that 14 of the 52 units are occupied by tenants that would continue to income-qualify under the LIHTC guidelines, post renovations.
-Effectively, however, all current tenants are expected to remain at the property post renovations, as the developer has indicated that a Private Rental Assistance (PRA) subsidy will be provided to all current tenants.
+Based on our review of the current tenant rent roll for the subject project, it was determined that only three of the 57 units are occupied by tenants that would continue to income-qualify under the LIHTC guidelines, post renovations.
+Effectively, however, all current tenants are expected to remain at the property post renovations, as the developer has indicated that a Private Rental

-availability of this subsidy will prevent a rent increase for all current unassisted tenants at the property.
+Assistance (PRA) subsidy will be provided to all current tenants.
+The availability of this subsidy will prevent a rent increase for all current unassisted tenants at the property.
 A current tenant rent roll for the subject project is included in Addendum E, Rent Roll.

 Floor and site plans for the existing subject project were not available for review at the time this report was prepared.
 We conducted, however, an on-site visit and evaluation of unit interiors of select units, the exterior of the subject buildings and property grounds.
-Based on our evaluation, and the 100.0% occupancy rate reported at the subject project, the subject floor plans and buildings appear to be sufficient.
+Based on our evaluation, and the high occupancy rate reported at the subject project, the subject floor plans and buildings appear to be sufficient.
 The proposed renovations are expected to improve the general aesthetic appeal of the subject property and improve its overall marketability.
-A detailed scope of renovations to be completed at the subject project is included in Addendum H, Scope of Renovations.